Tau-rai/_printf/README.md

 1. Education is when you read the fine print.
 Experience is what you get if you don't.
 - This task handles the following conversion specifiers : d and i.

+2. With a face like mine, i do better in print
+- This task changes an integer into a binary number.

+3. What one has not experienced, one will never understand.
+- This tasks handles the following conversion specifiers: u,o, x and X.